 About “Healing Home”: What does “home” mean to you?
 It’s so much more than the roof over your head.
 Home is the body you wake up in each morning, the mind that sometimes keeps you up at night, and the land that provides everything you might need in between.
-Pottawattamie Conservation’s “Healing Home” series aims to inspire hope and healing so that you can strengthen your relationship with your body, mind, and the natural world around you.
+Pottawattamie County Conservation’s “Healing Home” series aims to inspire hope and healing so that you can strengthen your relationship with your body, mind, and the natural world around you.
 Join us today and learn how interconnected your health is to the health of your environment.

 - A 2017 study showed that 25% of U.S. adults (roughly 64.6 million people) reported spending less than two hours in nature every week.
-Parents also reported that their children spent three times as many hours using technology as they did playing outdoors (see graph below).
+Parents also reported that their children spent three times as many hours using technology as they did playing outdoors (see the graph below).

 - Currently the Department of Health and Human Services reports that ~80 percent of adults are not meeting aerobic and muscle-strengthening activity guidelines (2.5 hours of moderate aerobic activity each week, plus muscle-strengthening exercises).